imzallan/speed-test-backend/README.md

 We welcome contributions from the community!
 If you find any issues or have suggestions for improvements, please feel free to create a new issue or submit a pull request.
 Make sure to follow the existing code style and include relevant tests.

 Please review our [contribution guidelines](/CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the [MIT License](/LICENSE).
-You are free to modify and distribute the code as per the terms of the license.